ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mariadb/ec2_deployment.md

 }

 ```

-Make the changes listed below in `main.tf` to match your account settings.
+There are 2 optional changes you can make to the `main.tf` file.

-1. In the `provider` section, update value to use your preferred AWS region.
+1. (optional) In the `provider` section, change the region to be your preferred AWS region.

 2. (optional) In the `aws_instance` section, change the ami value to your preferred Linux distribution.
 The AMI ID for Ubuntu 22.04 on Arm is `ami-0ca2eafa23bc3dd01`.
-No change is needed if you want to use Ubuntu AMI.

 {{% notice Note %}}
 The instance type is t4g.small.
 This an an Arm-based instance and requires an Arm Linux distribution.

+The created security group opens inbound ports `22` (ssh) and `3306` (MariaDB).
 {{% /notice %}}

 ## Terraform Commands